smopen/sigcpp/_posts/2020-04-20-guidelines-for-processing-immutable-text.md

 11. **Replace `const` character array parameters with string_views**.
 However, it is OK to receive an array parameter and create a string_view at an appropriate juncture within the function.
-The idea is to get the benefit of using string_view but prevent premature creation of string_view object in the calling function if the called function is less likely or unlikely to use the parameter.
+The idea is to get the benefit of using string_view but prevent premature creation of string_view object in the calling function, if the called function is less likely or unlikely to use the parameter.

     If a function receives a non-`const` array parameter, see if the function really